ridwanFatur/Android-Kotlin-Face-Verification/Readme.md

 - All face data is stored locally; nothing is uploaded to any server.
 - Ensure good lighting for accurate detection and verification.

----

-Face Verification is a simple yet powerful tool for local face data management and verification on Android devices.